inspec/inspec-aws/docs/resources/aws_iam_server_certificates.md

 # aws_iam_server_certificates

-Use the `aws_iam_server_certificates` InSpec audit resource to test properties of all the IAM server certificate.
+Use the `aws_iam_server_certificates` InSpec audit resource to test the properties of all IAM server certificates.

-This resource retrieves information about all the server certificate, including the server certificate's path, GUID, ARN, and role.
+This resource retrieves information about the server certificate, including the server certificate's path, GUID, ARN, and role.

 ## Syntax